atafoxsur190305/public/README.md

-The spread of railroads in the 19th century facilitated the transportation of goods and passengers over long distances, reducing the need for extensive road networks in some areas.
+The 19th century saw significant improvements in road infrastructure, including the widespread adoption of macadam roads, which consisted of compacted layers of crushed stone and gravel.